 What do I need before ordering?

-- You need an up-to-date prescription from an optometrist to order your prescription glasses.
+- Nothing unless you want to order prescription specs, you need an up-to-date prescription.
+Don't have it?
+Don’t worry!
+We can call your eye doctor for you.
 You also need to know your pupillary distance (PD).
 The PD is the distance between the center of each eye.
 This measurement should be indicated on your prescription.
 Often, it is not provided by your optometrist, but rather measured by the optician when you place an order for eyeglasses.
 It should, however, be part of your prescription details; we highly recommend that you request it when you see your Eye Care Professional.
 Note that you can measure your own PD using our Virtual PD ruler when placing your order.
 Please refer to How to read my prescription for more information.